velodrome-finance/sugar-sdk/README.md

 - keep an eye on the latest sugar contract deployment for your favorite chain [here](https://github.com/velodrome-finance/sugar/tree/main/deployments)
+- latest universal router contract (referred to as "swapper" in this sdk) deployment can be found [here](https://github.com/velodrome-finance/universal-router/tree/main/deployment-addresses)

 ## Chores and random release related gymnastics